xGepic/xGepic/README.md

 - 👋 Hi, I’m Stefan aka @xGepic
-- 👀 I’m interested in Software Development in C# at the moment.
+- 👀 I’m mainly interested in Software Development in C#
-- 🌱 Which is why I’m currently learning C#.
+- 🌱 I'm currently studying  Software Development in Austria.
-- 📫 How to reach me: simanek.s@gmx.at
+- 📫 How to reach me:
+  - Email: simanek.s@gmx.at